-Given a database with information and a certain context descriptor (that characterizes either the current or a hypothetical context), the problem is to locate the tuples of the relation that correspond to the given context descriptor and score them appropriately.
+As already mentioned, given a database with information and a certain context descriptor (that characterizes either the current or a hypothetical context), the problem is to locate the tuples of the relation that correspond to the given context descriptor and score them appropriately.

 The problem is further divided in two parts:

-- 1. (Context Resolution) Locate in the profile tree the paths (context states) that correspond to the given context descriptor (in an exact or approximate fashion). - 2.
+- 1. Locate in the profile tree the paths (i.e., context states) that correspond to the given context descriptor (in an exact or approximate fashion). - 2.
 On the basis of the leaves of these paths (i.e., expressions of the form $A_i = value, score$ ), determine the corresponding tuples in the underlying database and annotate them with the appropriate score.